tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_2.md

-When I tried to crane my neck by back stiffened, muscles locked up and I screamed loudly.
+When I tried to crane my neck my back stiffened, muscles locked up and I screamed loudly.
 I couldn’t see it, but I could feel it, the huge wound on my back that made it difficult to twist or bend.
 I soon realized that my left arm was locked around a piece of wood as though my body was involuntarily forcing me.
 It was as if, even though my mind didn’t want to survive, my body did.
 It took an excruciating amount of effort to loosen my grip, I had to will each finger on my left hand to slowly ease up and by that time I had realized that this piece of wood was my best hope for survival.
 I held on to it with my right arm as I slowly relaxed my left.